spessasus/GeneralUser-GS/documentation/README.md

    Then, re-scan the VST plugins in your DAW.

 8. After adding “FluidSynthPlugin (DrTT)” to a track in your DAW, right-click in the FluidSynth Plugin GUI and choose “Select SoundFont File...”.
 A file selection window should appear.
-9. Find and choose `GeneralUser GS v2.0.0.sf2` and click “Open”.
+9. Find and choose `GeneralUser-GS.sf2` and click “Open”.
-10. Click “Confirm” to load the SoundFont.
+10. Click “Confirm” to load the SoundFont.<div style="page-break-after: always"></div>
 11. Paste the following recommended settings into the plugin’s text box:
     ```
     synth.gain = 1.0